smacintyre/rust-sam-lambda/README.md

 ### Install AWS SAM CLI

 We require SAM CLI v0.50+.
-The SAM CLI is installed via [Homebrew](https://brew.sh/) on macOS and Linux.
+The SAM CLI is installed via [Homebrew](https://brew.sh/) on both macOS and Linux.
 Please make sure those are installed and follow these instructions.
 For full installation details, please see the [offical docs](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).